AdobeDocs/experience-manager-screens.en/help/user-guide/developing-custom-component-tutorial-develop.md

 >[!VIDEO](https://video.tv.adobe.com/v/22385?quaity=9)

-## Additional considerations for custom components embedding other pages or fragments {#additional-considerations}
+## Other considerations for custom components embedding other pages or fragments {#additional-considerations}

- If the custom component you are developing is meant to include other pages or experience fragments, and if you want changes in the embedded content to be automatically picked up by the player without having to republish the channel, you need to take these 2 constraints into consideration:
+ If your custom component is meant to include other pages or Experience Fragments, and you want changes in the embedded content automatically picked up by the player&mdash;without republishing the channel&mdash;consider these two constraints:

  1. Instead of directly extending `foundation/components/parbase`, you'd have to extend either `screens/core/components/content/page` or `screens/core/components/content/experiencefragment`
- 2. The name of the property you use to reference the embedded content needs to be `pagePath`
+ 2. The name of the property you use to reference the embedded content must be `pagePath`.

- Leveraging those 2 Screens core components also comes with the added benefit that they can take care of bundling some of the dependencies you need (client-side libraries, fonts, etc.) via their offline config options in the component dialog, which then reduces the responsibility of any custom offline handler you'd have to use for this, sometimes even completely removing the need to use one in the first place.
+ Using those two Screens core components also comes with the added benefit that they can take care of bundling some of the dependencies you need (client-side libraries, fonts, and so on).
+They do this by way of their offline config options in the component dialog box, which then reduces the responsibility of any custom offline handler you'd have to use for this.
+It can sometimes even completely remove the need to use one in the first place.

 ## Finished Code {#finished-code}

 Below is the finished code from the tutorial.
 The **screens-weretail-run.ui.apps-0.0.1-SNAPSHOT.zip** and **screens-weretail-run.ui.content-0.0.1-SNAPSHOT.zip** are the compiled AEM packages.
-The **SRC-screens-weretail-run-0.0.1.zip **is the un-compiled source code that can be deployed using Maven.
+The **SRC-screens-weretail-run-0.0.1.zip **is the uncompiled source code that can be deployed using Maven.

 [Get File](assets/screens-weretail-runuiapps-001-snapshot.zip)